kokotonev/dev-lab/README.md

   - `/ask` — conversational chat (authenticated): messages are **persisted to the database** and the full history is replayed to the model on every turn
   - `/get_conversation` — fetch the authenticated user's stored conversation history
   - `/clear_conversation` — wipe the authenticated user's conversation
+  - `/schedule_meeting` — an oversimplified **tool-use** demo: a single message is sent to Claude, which can call calendar tools (`create_calendar_event`, `list_calendar_events`).
+The endpoint runs the full tool-use loop — feeding each tool result back to the model until `stop_reason` is `end_turn` — and returns Claude's final natural-language reply.
+Currently, the tools are stubs (they log and return canned results) rather than a real calendar integration.
+Also, there is no front-end interface for it, so it has to be called from Postman or similar.

   Chat history is modelled with `Conversation` and `Message` tables; for now each user has a single conversation, with room to grow into multiple titled threads.
 A `handle_response` helper inspects the API `stop_reason` (`end_turn`, `max_tokens`, `tool_use`, refusals, …) so tool-use and other flows can be wired in later.